 COMP AX

+Article 48 ( > if not differently indicated changes apply to Articles 1, 2 & 3)

-Article 48Appointment and tasks
+Appointment and tasks

 1. The Authority shall be represented by a Chairperson, who shall be a full-time independent professional.

-The Chairperson shall be a national of a Member State be responsible for preparing the work of the Board of Supervisors, and shall chair the meetings of the Board of Supervisors and the Executive/Management Board.
-(167 Balz, Berès)
+The Chairperson shall be a national of a Member State and shall be responsible for preparing the work of and chairing the meetings of the Board of Supervisors and the Executive Board.
+(167 Balz, Berès, 792 Hübner)

-2. For the purpose of selection of the Chairperson, the Commission shall establish a Selection Committee composed of two representatives from each of the European Parliament, the Council and the Commission.
+2. For the purpose of selection of the Chairperson, the Commission shall establish a Selection Committee composed of six high level independent individuals.
+The European Parliament, the Council and the Commission shall each appoint two members of the Selection Committee.
 The Selection Committee shall appoint its Chair from among its members.
 The Selection Committee shall decide by a simple majority on the publication of the vacancy notice, the selection criteria and the specific job profile, the composition of the pool of applicants as well as on the method by which the pool of applicants is screened in order to draw up a gender-balanced shortlist of at least two candidates.
 In the event of a tie, the Chair of the Selection Committee shall have a casting vote.

 The Chairperson shall be selected on the basis of merit, skills, knowledge of financial institutions and markets, particularly in banking, following an open call for candidates to be published in the Official Journal of the European Union.
 The Chairperson shall have a significant number of years of recognised experience relevant to financial supervision and regulation and also of senior management experience, be able to demonstrate leadership skills and high standards of efficiency, ability and integrity, and have proven knowledge of at least two official languages of the Union.